-The Company entered into a letter agreement with Patriot Gold Corp. ("Patriot") effective March 7, 2011, whereby the Company was granted the right to earn a 70% interest in the Moss Gold-Silver Project (the "Moss Mine") located in Mohave County, Arizona.
-To fulfil the terms of the exploration and option agreement and thereby earn its interest, the Company, who paid Patriot US\$500,000 upon execution of the agreement, must spend an aggregate total of US\$8 million over five years as well as complete a feasibility study.
-As of June 30, 2014, the Company had spent in excess of US\$8 million, thereby satisfying the "earn-in" obligation excluding the feasibility study.
+The Company entered into an Exploration and Option to Enter Joint Venture Agreement Moss Mine Project ("2011 Agreement") with Patriot Gold Corp. ("Patriot Gold") effective March 7, 2011, whereby the Company was granted the right to earn a 70% interest in the Moss Gold-Silver Project (the "Moss Mine") located in Mohave County, Arizona.
+To fulfill the terms of the 2011 Agreement and thereby earn its interest, the Company, who paid Patriot Gold US\$500,000 upon execution of the agreement, must spend an aggregate total of US\$8 million over five years as well as complete a bankable feasibility study ("BFS").
+As of June 30, 2014, the Company had spent in excess of US\$8 million, thereby satisfying the "earn-in" obligation excluding the BFS.
+The Company expects to deliver the BFS towards the end of the second quarter of the 2015 calendar year.
 Subsequent to the Company's "earn-in", financing of further work on the property will be on a proportional basis under the direction of a management committee with voting rights proportional to ownership percentage and decisions based on a majority vote.
 If either party does not contribute their proportional share on future work programs, their interest will be diluted according to an agreed formula, and if either party's interest is diluted to less than 10%, that interest will be converted to a 3% net smelter returns ("NSR") royalty.

-The Company pays a 3% finder's fee on exploration expenditures, in quarterly instalments, to a non-related party.
+The Company pays a 3% finder's fee on exploration expenditures, in quarterly installments, to a non-related party.
 On commercial production, a fee of up to US\$15 per troy ounce of gold produced and up to US\$0.35 per troy ounce of silver produced is payable to this non-related party.
 The fee can be purchased by the Company for US\$2.4 million.
-For the three months ended September 30, 2014, the Company recorded \$20,664 (2013: \$133,607) in the interim consolidated statements of operations and loss for finder's fees.
+For the nine months ended March 31, 2015, the Company recorded \$20,664 (2014: \$285,418) in the interim consolidation statements of operations and loss for finder's fees.

 The mineral property on which the Company's pilot plant activities are currently taking place is subject to a 1% NSR royalty arrangement.
-The royalty obligation is recognized when the Company receives payment on the sale of gold and silver produced from the pilot plant.
+The royalty obligation is recognized when the Company receives payment on the sale of gold and silver produced from the Moss Mine.

-(Unaudited - All dollar amounts expressed in Canadian dollars, unless otherwise noted)
+(Unaudited - All dollar amounts expressed in Canadian dollars unless otherwise noted)